Junlin-LONG/Junlin-LONG/README.md

   - **Body Temperature Detecting System**
   - **3D Scene Reconstruction of the Han Dynasty’s Brick Relief Tomb at Zhaojue Temple**
   - **FormerOcean 故海**
+    - This is a Virtual Reality game developed by Unreal Engine 4.
+In this game, player will act as a dophin, who leads the migration across the polluted sea to find a new home for survival.
+    - Our team made this game when we participated in the competition, *The 12th Chinese Collegiate Computing Competition (4C2019) 2019年（第12届）中国大学生计算机设计大赛*.
+We won **National First Prize**.
+    - For the project, go <https://github.com/RPGup/FormerOcean>.
   - **Deprelove**
     Participating 2019 CIGA Gamejam Chengdu, Our team made this story-telling game, subjected in depression.
     For details, check <https://github.com/Junlin-LONG/DepreLove.git>.